fkretlow/figurato/README.md

 <img src="docs/slashed.svg" alt="slashed figures" height="100">

 #### Parentheses and Brackets
-There’s limited support for parentheses and brackets.
-You can put one or more layers in parentheses or brackets.
-This does not reliably work with accidentals yet.
+You can put an accidental, a complete layer or even multiple layers in parentheses or brackets.
+(If there are multiple accidentals they'll probably collide.)
 <img src="docs/parens.svg" alt="parentheses and brackets" height="100">

 #### Italic numbers